Heidelberg Township near Womelsdorf in Berks County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Colonial Era • Settlements & Settlers.
 A significant historical year for this entry is 1729.

 Location.
 40° 21.498′ N, 76° 10.312′ W. Marker is near Womelsdorf, Pennsylvania, in Berks County.
 It is in Heidelberg Township.
-Marker can be reached from Weiser Drive.
+It can be reached from Weiser Drive.
 Marker is near the Conrad Weiser house, on the grounds of the Conrad Weiser Homestead.
 Touch for map.
 Marker is at or near this postal address: 34 Weiser Dr, Womelsdorf PA 19567, United States of America.
 Touch for directions.

 Also see . . .
 Conrad Weiser.
-(Submitted on December 25, 2010, by William Fischer, Jr. of Scranton, Pennsylvania.)
+(Submitted on December 25, 2010, by William Fischer, Jr. of Reynoldsburg, Ohio.)

-Photographed By William Fischer, Jr., September 12, 2010
+Photographed by William Fischer, Jr., September 12, 2010

 6. Drawing on Weiser's House?
 Marker